saoud/Epicodus-Week-1-Project/README.md

 * _Open terminal and navigate to 'Desktop'._
 * _In terminal, type 'git clone https://github.com/saoud/portfolio.git' and press enter._
+* _You have two options, you can just drag the inde.html file to your browser or you can follow the following steps:_
-* _In terminal, type 'cd portfolio' and press enter._
+* _1. In terminal, type 'cd portfolio' and press enter._
-* _In terminal, type 'code .' and press enter to open project in VS Code._
+* _2. In terminal, type 'code .' and press enter to open project in VS Code._
-* _Right click on 'index.html' and select 'Open with Live Server' to view page in your favorite web browser._
+* _3. Right click on 'index.html' and select 'Open with Live Server' to view page in your favorite web browser._
+* _Make sure you have Live Server installed in VS Code https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer_

 * _To view website via GitHub Pages, access the link through 'https://saoud.github.io/portfolio/'_